MerginMaps/docs/src/migrate/qfield/index.md

 If you use USB cable for synchronisation of your data, use your common workflow to transfer project to your desktop, e.g. use "Send compressed folder to" action in QField to get compressed project to your email.

-If you are QFieldCloud user, use QFieldSync to synchronize your latest changes to your desktop.
+If you are QFieldCloud user, use QFieldSync to synchronise your latest changes to your desktop.

 ### Convert QField project to QGIS project

-Now when you have your QField project on your computer, you need to convert it to a regular QGIS project. <MainPlatformName /> doesn't use offine editing, nor connection to QFieldCloud PostGIS databases, so we need to remove those.
+Now when you have your QField project on your computer, you need to convert it to a regular QGIS project. <MainPlatformName /> doesn't use offline editing, nor connection to QFieldCloud PostGIS databases, so we need to remove those.

 1. Close QGIS

 2. Find the folder location e.g. `C:\GIS\QField_MyProject` on your computer, and create its hard copy `C:\GIS\MyProject`.
 The folder should include single QGIS project file (`.qgz` or `.qgs`), some data sources (like GeoPackages `.GPKG` or base maps) or sometimes other files (e.g. photos `.jpg` or `.png`).
 Alternatively, you can create new folder `C:\GIS\MyProject` and just copy QGIS project file (`.qgz` or `.qgs`) and other required data sources to new folder one by one.

-3. Open the folder `C:\GIS\MyProject` and remove all hidden files and all files that are not stricly required by regular plain QGIS project (such as QField configuration files or backups of the layers or offline synchronisation logs).
+3. Open the folder `C:\GIS\MyProject` and remove all hidden files and all files that are not strictly required by regular plain QGIS project (such as QField configuration files or backups of the layers or offline synchronisation logs).

 4. Open QGIS and open project from the folder `C:\GIS\MyProject`.
 For each layer, check its properties and verify that the sources do not point to any QFieldCloud databases.